JedLee6/Top150-LeetCode-Quick-Review-Notes/027_Two Pointers_167. Two Sum II - Input Array Is Sorted.md

 **Intuition**: Since the array is sorted, we can use two pointers—one starting from the beginning (left) and the other from the end (right) of the array.
 By comparing the sum of these two elements to the target, we can decide to move the pointers inward until we find the exact pair that sums up to the target.

+> inward /ˈɪnwəd/
+>
+> adj.
+Your inward thoughts or feelings are the ones that you do not express or show to other people.
+>
+> adv.
+If something moves or faces inward, it moves or faces toward the inside or centre of something.

 #### Step-by-Step Java Implementation:

 ```java